Ione Motorcycle Accident Attorney

 California is an at-fault state for motor vehicle accidents, meaning auto insurance companies must pay for damages caused by their insured.
 Every driver on the road must have liability insurance.
 The minimum requirements in California, as outlined by the Department of Motor Vehicles (DMV), include the following:

 - $5,000 per crash for property damage

 Traffic collisions involving motorcyclists are sometimes caused by drivers who carry little to no bodily injury liability coverage.
-An injured biker may turn to their uninsured and underinsured motorist coverage (UM and UIM) for recourse in such situations.
+An injured biker may turn to their own uninsured and underinsured motorist coverage (UM and UIM) for recourse in such situations.

 Several factors are involved in calculating the value of a motorcycle accident.
-The main ones being the amount of bodily injury liability coverage available and the types of losses suffered.
+The main ones are the amount of bodily injury liability coverage available and the types of losses suffered.
 A claimant may be entitled to the following economic and non-economic damages: